xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 diagnostic-vm-status uuid=vm_uuid
 ```

-Query the hosts on which the VM can boot, check the sharing/locking status of all VBDs.
+Query the hosts on which the VM can boot, check the sharing/locking status of all <abbr title="Virtual Block Device">VBD</abbr>.

 ## Disaster recovery commands